elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   [Google Fonts:](https://fonts.google.com/) used for the Lato font
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
--   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
+-   [GitHub:](https://github.com/) is used as the respository for the project code after being pushed from Git.
 In addition, for this project GitHub was used for the agile development aspect through the use of User Stories (GitHub Issues) and tracking them on a Kanban board.
 -   [dbdiagram.io](https://dbdiagram.io/home) was used to create the Entity Relationship diagrams for the application data model
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
--   [Django](https://www.djangoproject.com/) used as the framework to support rapid and secure development of the application
+-   [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application
--   [Bootstrap](https://getbootstrap.com/) used to build responsive web pages
+-   [Bootstrap](https://getbootstrap.com/) was used to build responsive web pages
--   [Gunicorn](https://gunicorn.org/) used as the Web Server to run Django on Heroku
+-   [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku
--   [dj_database_url](https://pypi.org/project/dj-database-url/) library to allow use database urls to connect to the postgres db
+-   [dj_database_url](https://pypi.org/project/dj-database-url/) library used to allow database urls to connect to the postgres db
--   [psycopg2](https://pypi.org/project/psycopg2/) database adapter to support the connection to the postgres db
+-   [psycopg2](https://pypi.org/project/psycopg2/) database adapter used to support the connection to the postgres db
 -   [Cloudinary](https://cloudinary.com/) used to store the images used by the application
 -   [Summernote](https://pypi.org/project/django-summernote/) used to provide WYSIWYG editing on the Hike editing screen
 -   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication